-Burger King’s Goes Arthouse With Super Bowl Advert Featuring Andy Warhol Eating A Whopper
+Burger King Goes Arthouse With Super Bowl Advert Featuring Andy Warhol Eating A Whopper

 According to Ad Age, Burger King bought the rights to clip a few years after the movie was released.
 However, before they could show the clip at this year’s Super Bowl, they also had to secure permission from Andy Warhol’s estate and from director Jorgen Leth.

-Burger King’s global head of brand marketing, Marcelo Pascoa, explained to Ad Age that these negotiations were different to similar ones he had taken part in.
+Burger King’s global head of brand marketing, Marcelo Pascoa, explained to Ad Age that these negotiations were different to other ones he had taken part in.

 “One of the things that was unique about the negotiation was that we didn’t want to change or touch the film in any way that would take away from its original intent,” Pascoa explained.
-“We knew that the best thing we could do would be to keep the film as intact as we could.’
+“We knew that the best thing we could do would be to keep the film as intact as we could.”

 The Burger King press release which accompanied the advert explained why the company felt that the silent clip had the power to be so powerful.

 “The spot is meant to break through the traditional Super Bowl commercial break, filled with explosions, slapstick jokes and celebrities, with an almost silent, yet powerful work of art.”

 However, there is still a risk that the advert could backfire on Burger King.
 In the original movie, before the clip used in the advert is a section where Warhol is talking to the director, Leth.
 In this scene, Warhol is heard to ask why they are not using a burger from rival McDonalds.